nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

      - ``bool``
      - No*
    * - ``burst``
-     - Excessive requests are delayed until their number exceeds the ``burst`` size in which case the request is terminated with an error.
+     - Excessive requests are delayed until their number exceeds the ``burst`` size, in which case the request is terminated with an error.
      - ``int``
      - No*
    * - ``dryRun``
      - Enables the dry run mode.
-In this mode, requests processing rate is not limited, however, in the shared memory zone, the number of excessive requests is accounted as usual.
+In this mode, the rate limit is not actually applied, but the the number of excessive requests is accounted as usual in the shared memory zone.
      - ``bool``
      - No*
    * - ``logLevel``